jcs-elpa/file-header/README.md

 ## Templates Example ##
-This is the minimal template example.
+This is the minimal template example for a Java file.
 The full example can be found <a href="https://github.com/jcs090218/jcs-emacs-init/tree/master/.emacs.jcs/template">here</a>.
 ```
 /**
  * $File: #FILE_NAME# $